Seme21/projects/README.md

 # projects
-# --- this is my personel portfolio
+# --- this is my personel portfolio beta version